RahulKalekar/CIE-IoT-IVI/README.md

 2. At least 400 GB of free disk space to check out and build the code (250 GB to check out + 150 GB to build).
 3. Minimum 32GB RAM.
 Increase the swap size to 32GB on Ubuntu using [this guide](https://linuxhandbook.com/increase-swap-ubuntu/).
 4. Stable, unrestricted, and fast internet.
+5. Raspberry Pi 5 and SD card of minimum 16GB in size.

 ### How to Build
 1. Establish Android build environment and install repo.
 Follow instructions [here](https://source.android.com/docs/setup/start/requirements).